Gabby George: Everton

+Manchester United

+On 14 September 2023, Manchester United announced the signing of George.
+The club reportedly met her £150,000 release clause.
+George immediately became the team's starting left-back, starting the opening match of the season.
+On 10 October 2023, George made her UEFA Women's Champions League debut in the club's first European match, a 1–1 draw with Paris Saint-Germain in the second qualifying round first leg.
+On 15 October 2023, George suffered an anterior cruciate ligament injury during a WSL match against Leicester City, ruling her out for the remainder of the season after four appearances.
+It was the second time she had suffered the injury in her career, having previously done it in February 2020.

 International career

 George has represented England at the U-17, U-19, U-20, and U-21 levels, playing in one U-20 World Cup and two European finals.

 In 2017, George earned her first call-up to the senior team for the 2017 SheBelieves Cup in the United States.
 She made her debut on 4 September 2018 in a 6–0 victory over Kazakhstan in a World Cup qualifier.

+George has legacy number 206 for England.
+The FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

+On 3 December 2024, six years after her last England appearance, George returned to the England squad.
+She started and played 63 minutes in a friendly against Switzerland.

 Personal life

-George's cousin, Jesse Lingard, plays for Nottingham Forest F.C. and England.
+George's cousin, Jesse Lingard, formerly played for Manchester United and England.